Anne Ogilvie

 While we need to focus on the present to live a fulfilling life; we can only make sense of the present if we attempt understand the past – and to fail to do so is a betrayal of our ancestors.

 There exists a yawning chasm between Uncle Jake’s and Aunt Anne’s actual lives and the Manitoba Queens court’s preferred, imposed, deulling narratives.
+Their denialism is a clear sign of a break with reality.
 Both courts appear to have wilfully blinded themselves to readily available information, forfeiting their credibility.
+Like Othello, Justice Greenberg and the three blind Appeals Judges, are credulous, willing dupes, hopeless gulls – an easy target for a schemer like Iago or the respondents in the contest of Aunt Anne’s suspect Will.

 According to family lore, supported by well documented outside sources, at the time of the accident, the twins, my Uncle Jake and Aunt Anne were sitting in the front seat of the car.
 Their mother and two passengers in the back.
 According to an obituary in the Emerson Journal, all occupants were treated in hospital for shock in an early incidence of road trauma.